raviqqe/oneRPC/README.md

 #### `Server` class

-A utility class to pass the same procedure options to multiple endpoints.
+A utility class to pass the same procedure options to multiple procedures.

 #### `RpcError` class